dmitry-merzlyakov/nledger/nledger.md

 ## Installation

 Current NLedger version is published as a zip archive with binary files and helper scripts.
-You can get the latest version of the package by this [link](http://todo).
+You can get the latest version by this [link](https://github.com/dmitry-merzlyakov/nledger/tree/master/Binaries).

 Basically, NLedger binaries are immediately ready for using once they are unpacked.
-However, there are three extra recommended steps that make working with NLedger more comfortable:
+However, there are three extra recommended steps that make your work with NLedger more comfortable:

 1. It is recommended to create native images for NLedger binaries by calling NGen.
-   Native images contain very efficient code that speeds up NLedger several times.
+   Native images contain very efficient code that speeds up NLedger several times;
 2. It is recommended to add the path to NLedger binaries to PATH environment variable.
-   It allows you omit path to NLedger in the command line.
+   It allows you omit path to NLedger in the command line;
 3. You might find it useful to create an short alias to NLedger command line utility.
    It is easier to type "ledger" instead of "nledger.cli" every time you call it.
    The script creates a hard link with name "ledger.exe" for it.